-- (a) Each team shall comprise one driver, one crewperson and one patient. - (b) The patient is positioned as described in Procedure 7.3.1. - (c) The start shall be as described in Procedure 7.3.2. - (d) The crew shall proceed out to sea, pick up their patient and then return to shore, as described in Procedure 7.3.3 and 7.3.4. - (e) The finish shall be as described in Procedure 7.3.5.
+- Each team shall comprise one driver, one crewperson and one patient. - The patient is positioned as described in S7-3.1. - The start shall be as described in points 3.2 and 3.3. - The crew shall proceed out to sea, pick up their patient and then return to shore, as described in S7-3.4 and D7-3.5. - The finish shall be as described in S7-3.6.

-7.5 EVENT NO 2: IRB MASS RESCUE
+5. IRB MASS RESCUE

-- (a) Each team shall comprise one driver, one crewperson and two patients. - (b) Both patients are positioned as described in Procedure 7.3.1. - (c) The start shall be as described in Procedure 7.3.2. - (d) The crew shall proceed out to sea, pick up their first patient and then return to shore, as described in Procedure 7.3.3 and 7.3.4. - (e) The driver shall exit as described in Procedure Rule 7.3.5.
-At the shore the crewperson controls the IRB as described in Procedure Rule 7.3.7 and may turn it around.
+- A. Each team shall comprise one driver, one crewperson and two patients. - B. Both patients are positioned as described in S7-3.1. - C. The start shall be as described in S7-3.2 and S7-3.3. - D. The crew shall proceed out to sea, pick up their first patient and then return to shore, as described in S7-3.4 and S7-3.5. - E. The driver shall exit as described in S7-3.6.
+At the shore the crewperson controls the IRB as described in S7-3.7 and may turn it around.
 The patient must exit the IRB after the driver exits.
-The patient is permitted to assist the crewperson to turn and hold the position of the boat. - (f) The driver proceeds to the start/finish line, rounds the allotted beach turning marker and returns to the IRB.
+The patient is permitted to assist the crewperson to turn and hold the position of the IRB as detailed in S7-3.3B, C and D. It is also permitted for the boat to be placed at an angle to assist driver entry if it is safe to do so. - F. The driver proceeds to the start/finish line, rounds the allotted beach turning marker and returns to the IRB.
 The driver may also assist the crewperson to turn the IRB around.
-Should the first patient have assisted the crewperson turning and hold the position of the boat, the patient may, at their discretion, continue to maintain contact with the boat after the driver touches the IRB but must release contact and move safely clear prior to the engine propelling the IRB forward.
+Should the first patient have assisted the crewperson turning and hold the position of the IRB, the patient may, at their discretion, continue to maintain contact with the IRB after the driver make contact with the IRB but must release contact and move safely clear prior to the engine propelling the IRB forward.